-As in all two-player games, each player has his own wall of bricks (and corresponding score), which is displayed on the screen during that player's turn.
+As in all 2-player games, each player has his own wall of bricks (and corresponding score), which is displayed on the screen during that player's turn.

 There is no limit to the number of times a new wall of bricks can be reset during a game.

-If a tie occurs in a two-player game, the player reaching that score in the fewest turns is the winner.
-The maximum score for BREAKOUT is infinite since the wall of bricks will reset indefinitely.
+If a tie occurs in a 2-player game, the player reaching that score in the fewest turns is the winner.
+The maximum score for Breakout is infinite since the wall of bricks will reset indefinitely.
 However, since the screen display has room for only four digits, a player's score will reset to 0000 if it exceeds 9999.

 DOUBLE (Games 3 and 4)

-The playfield in DOUBLE is the same as the BREAKOUT playfield, except that there are two paddles and two balls served.
+The playfield in Double Breakout is the same as the regular Breakout playfield, except that there are two paddles and two balls served.
 The paddles are stacked one on top of the other.
-The point value of the bricks is essentially the same as BREAKOUT except when there are two balls in play.
+The point value of the bricks is essentially the same as Breakout except when there are two balls in play.
 When this occurs, each brick is worth twice its normal amount.

-The wall of bricks will reset an infinite number of times after the firtt wall is knocked out.
+The wall of bricks will reset an infinite number of times after the first wall is knocked out.

 CAVITY (Games 5 and 6)

-Game 6 is CAVITY BRAKOUT for two players.
+Game 6 is Cavity Breakout for two players.

-The CAVITY playfield contains slightly fewer bricks to make room for two 'cavities', each of which contains a ball.
+The Cavity Breakout playfield contains slightly fewer bricks to make room for two 'cavities', each of which contains a ball.
 When the game begins, the balls bounce inside each cavity but are held captive for the time being while a third ball is served.
-There are two paddles, the same as in DOUBLE.
+There are two paddles, the same as in Double Breakout.